cpeele00/shoppingList/README.md

 Finally it will start both the Api server and the Client UI for you.

+I've verified that this installs and runs fine on both Windows and MacOS environments.
+I have not tested it with Linux.

 ## Please Note

 I wanted to include more in the sample project but unfortunately time was limited.
 A couple of the things that I didn't get to were: "Form validation" and "refactoring the Graphql TypeDefs and Resolvers into their own respective files for maintainabilty".
 Maybe later...